ruedagarcialaura/Bachelor-Thesis-TUM-GUI-for-Performance-evaluation-of-opensource-5G-private-network-srsRAN-/readme.md

 ## Features

 - **Connect to 5G Network**: The GUI allows you to connect to your 5G network using SSH.
+It connects to the three computers of the network: UE, gNB and Core Network PCs.
+But only UE and Core are accessed and used.
 - **Generate and Capture Traffic**: You can generate traffic on the network using iperf3 and capture it with Wireshark.
-- **Perform Calculations**: The GUI processes the information stored in the two .pcap files and calculates the average values of the key metrics.
+- **Perform Calculations**: The GUI processes the information stored in the two .pcap files, as showed in the picture above on the left, and calculates the average values of the key metrics.
 - **Visualize Results**: The results can be viewed in a more graphical or visual manner using boxplots and various graphs that show data packet by packet.

 ## Views